openshift-metal3/dev-scripts/README.md

 When the VM is running, the script will show the IP and you can ssh to the VM via ssh core@IP.

-You can then add the IP to the /etc/hosts on the node with the hostname, e.g `sudo echo "192.168.122.235 ostest-api.test.metalkube.org" >> /etc/hosts`.

 Then you can interact with the k8s API on the bootstrap VM e.g `sudo oc status --verbose --config /etc/kubernetes/kubeconfig`.